webplatform/docs-wpd/Example_Pages/CSS/index.md

 where <values> are defined below.

-NB: This section is automatically generated from the Values section below.
+'''''Implementation Note''': This section is automatically generated from the Values section below.''

 ==Values==